cromarty/raspberry-pi/alarmpi/make-image/archlinuxarm/docs/user_guide.md

 * aarch64.sh

 You will probably want the middle one, unless you have an older Pi.

-The 'aarch64' will create a 64-bit Arch image which will *not* have any sound or video, and should be regarded as a server image.

 Having run any of the above, you should have an image called: